-Writing about something and fully understanding a topic can be two very different things, so recently I went out to install a 7 x 11 Extra Large Metal Garden Shed with our installation engineer Stu.
-What better to find out how these heavyweight steel sheds are built?
+Writing about something and fully understanding a topic can be two very different things, so recently I went out to install a 7 x 11 Extra Large Metal Garden Shed with our installation engineer, Stu.
+What better way to find out how these heavyweight steel sheds are built?

 Loading the Van

-Before an installation the shed begins its life at Asgard’s manufacturing plant in Bradford, West Yorkshire.
-Each of the heavy-gauge galvanised steel panels that make up the shed are built and painted at the plant.
+Before an installation, the shed begins its life at Asgard’s manufacturing plant in Bradford, West Yorkshire.
+Each of the heavy-gauge galvanised steel panels that make up the shed is built and painted at the plant.

-When a customer installation order comes through, each of the individual parts of the shed are loaded onto a van ready to reach their destination.
+When a customer installation order comes through, each of the individual parts of the shed is loaded onto a van, ready to reach its destination.
 Whilst loading the panels, I realised how heavyweight the fully constructed sheds must be.
-This is because each of the individual panels are both heavy and solid when you pick them up and is why Asgard sheds are known for being so secure.
+This is because each of the individual panels is both heavy and solid when you pick them up, which is why Asgard sheds are known for being so secure.

 Reaching the Destination